Skip to content

 grabbing bellyfat

 An exaggerated cortisol response also plays a role in carrying around additional belly fat.
 Increased stress leads to higher levels of cortisol in your body.
-Both men and women with higher cortisol exposure due to stress have greater amounts of abdominal fat.
+Both men and women with higher cortisol exposure due to stress have greater abdominal fat.

 While cortisol response varies, many people eat more– especially foods rich in fat and sugar.
 That’s right.
 Stress eating is real.